anon998/simple-proxy-for-tavern/README.md

 ### Tavern Settings

+Download [alpaca.settings](./img/alpaca.settings) and put it in SillyTavern/public/OpenAI Settings/ and reload or start Tavern.
+Some of the values in the next steps will already be complete.

 After pressing the second button of the top panel, select "OpenAI" as the API and write a random API key; it doesn't matter.
 ![api connections](./img/api.png)

-Press the first button and scroll to the bottom, there's a "Create new preset" button; create one called "Alpaca."
+Press the first button and select the "alpaca" preset.
+If it doesn't exist, create one.
+In older versions, the button might be at the bottom of that panel or to the right of the select box.

 - Scroll up and set "OpenAI Reverse Proxy" to http://127.0.0.1:29172/v1
+- Change Main Prompt to "{{char}}|{{user}}".
+If you want to add your own text there, do it on the second line.
-- Delete Main Prompt, NSFW Prompt, Jailbreak Prompt, Impersonation Prompt.
+- Delete the default NSFW Prompt and Jailbreak Prompt.
 - Change Impersonation Prompt to "IMPERSONATION_PROMPT".
-- Change Jailbreak Prompt to "{{char}}\n{{user}}".
+- On the checkboxes above, enable NSFW Toggle.
-- Leave only NSFW Toggle and Send Jailbreak active, and Streaming if you want that too.
+- Enable Streaming too if you want that.

 ![settings screenshot](./img/settings.png)